 The president’s role is to provide a voice for the MCR when communicating with College at meetings such as the Governing Body Meeting.
 Within the MCR, the president chairs the MCR Committing meetings and, with the help of the rest of the committee, ensures that the needs of the MCR are met.

-The Vice President assumes all presidential duties whenever the president is absent.
-Additionally, they manage MCR locker and gown rentals.
-Feel free to contact them not only about lockers and gowns but any queries that do not fall squarely within the prescribed duties of any of the other officers.
+The Vice President assumes all presidential duties whenever the president is absent, and providing support where it’s needed.
+Specifically managing MCR locker and gown rentals, the VP is there to help out the committee as a whole.
+Feel free to contact them not only about lockers and gowns, but any queries, no matter how small.

 The treasurer manages the MCR accounts.
 They prepare the budget and reports to the committee on financial matters and on the different College meetings they attend as a member of the Executive committee.
-Please contact them if you have any question about MCR finances – anybody in the MCR who has spent money for Events and wants to be reimbursed, please email them and hand in this expenses claim form with your receipt attached.
+Please contact them if you have any question about MCR finances, including for events and societies.

 The Secretary is the official record keeper of all of the decisions made by the MCR.
 They record the votes, writes minutes, and distributes them to the student body.
 In addition, they maintain the Constitution and act as a stand-in Treasurer, should the Treasurer be absent for an extended period.
 The Secretary should be contacted for all matters regarding the public MCR record.